MetaBarj0/trinitycore-in-docker/README.md

 You have to copy the template `Makefile.env.dist` file in the `make.d/env_file` directory to `make.d/env_file/Makefile.env`.
 Once it's done, `make help` should work like a charm.
+Each variable in the file `Makefile.env.dist` is documented to clarify its purpose.

 ### invalid tag "...": invalid reference format